milahu/nix-build-debug/readme.md

 - run the build phases explicitly
 - modify the build phases (they are stored in *.sh files)
-- continue running build phases from specified line number
+- continue running build phases from a specified line number